astropy/astropy/docs/development/pd/contributing_docstring.rst

 * `Quick reStructuredText reference <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_
 * `Full reStructuredText specification <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html>`_

-pandas has some helpers for sharing docstrings between related classes, see :ref:`docstring.sharing`.
+astropy has some helpers for sharing docstrings between related classes, see :ref:`docstring.sharing`.

-The rest of this document will summarize all the above guidelines, and will provide additional conventions specific to the pandas project.
+The rest of this document will summarize all the above guidelines, and will provide additional conventions specific to the astropy project.

 .. _docstring.tutorial: